apache/incubator-datalab/USER_GUIDE.md

 -   Total number of instances (min 2 and max 14, configurable);
 -   Master and Slave instance shapes (list is configurable and supports all available cloud instance shapes, supported in your cloud region);

-Also, if you want to save some costs for your Computational resource you can create it based on [spot instances](https://aws.amazon.com/ec2/spot/), which are often available at a discount price (this functionality is only available for AWS cloud):
+Also, if you want to save some costs for your Computational resource you can create it based on [spot instances](https://aws.amazon.com/ec2/spot/)(this functionality is for AWS cloud) or [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) (this functionality is for GCP), which are often available at a discount price:

 -   Select Spot Instance checkbox;
 -   Specify preferable bid for your spot instance in % (between 20 and 90, configurable).